 While this score can be useful to help you disregard keywords that have a very high score, this score SHOULD NOT BE how you work out if a keyword is a good fit for your site or not.

 This score is not generated with any knowledge of your site and how your site compares to the rest in the top 10 and it’s important that you analyse the top 10 for yourself.

 To use KeySearch to check how competitive a keyword is, you need to look at the top 10 and analyse:

 - The DA of the sites ranking in the top 10.
 Ideally you want 2 or more sites that have a lower DA than your site.

-- Check the “Title”, “Desc” and “URL” fields.
-Ideally, you want many entries to say “No” in these columns.
-This means that the keyword isn’t being used exactly in these places.
+- Check the “URL” field.
+Ideally, you want many entries to say “No” in this column.
+This means that the keyword isn’t being used exactly in the URL.
 While it’s not the end of the world if it says “Yes”, a “No” can signify that the articles aren’t quite on the same topic and writing an article exactly to that keyword is more likely to see your article in the top 10.